thedefside/valheim-mods/jtv-biomes/README.md

 ﻿# JTV Biomes
 Adds Vegetation and Locations to the Mistlands, Deep North, and Ashlands.
 Config options for enabling/disabling each biome individually.

+## Known Issues
+If you have Forgotten Biomes installed and enabled, no Vegetation will populate in the Mistlands.

 ## Locations

 ### Meadows